pennomi/comics/README.md

 - [x] Comments System
   - [x] Style the comments section using the page styles
 - Code Cleanliness & Data Integrity
+  - [ ] Ensure RSS feed has no issues.
+Validate with http://www.feedvalidator.org/
   - [ ] Make the CSS variables load into the template and move the main css file out
   - [ ] Load any JS variables into the template and move the main js file out
   - [ ] Inject admin edit button ONLY if the cookie is detected (instead of hiding it)